cxmplex/minibot/API.md

 Enable/Disable flying mode of the character.
 (HINT: DO NOT enable flying while falling or you would get disconnected)

-Due to 9.0 changes, this API stops working in Retail.
-We are working on alternative solutions, but please sit tight.

 - `isFlying = IsFlyingModeEnabled()`

 Gets whether flying mode is enabled for the character.

-Due to 9.0 changes, this API stops working in Retail.
-We are working on alternative solutions, but please sit tight.

 - `modes = GetNoClipModes()`